-Many women consider natural birth empowering.
+Many women consider natural childbirth empowering.

 We believe childbirth should be a celebration of new life and view pregnancy as a normal, healthy process not a medical event or surgical procedure.
 A woman who is supported through labor, as she instinctively wants to birth, is a woman who will likely feel positive about her birth experience and future parenting skills.
 Her baby is more alert and placed on her skin (promoting maternal bonding) and breastfeeding is more likely to be enjoyable and successful.